ahmed007boss/Advanced-Space-Engineers-Expansions/README.md

 ## 🌌 Vision

-When I play sandbox games like *Space Engineers* and many others, I often end up building impressive ships or bases—but with no deeper purpose. **ASEE²** was born from that feeling.
+When I play sandbox games like *Space Engineers* and many others, I often end up building impressive things but with no deeper purpose. **ASEE²** was inspired from that feeling.

-This mod introduces **long-term goals**, **multi-tier progressive systems**, and **meaningful reasons** to survive, explore, engineer, industrialize, and reshape entire worlds.
+This mod introduces **long-term goals**, **multi-tier progressive systems**, and **meaningful reasons** to survive, explore, extract , industrialize, engineer, research, and reshape entire worlds.

 In multiplayer, ASEE² creates natural **cooperation and competition** through:
 - **Scarce, exotic, and planet-unique resources**